Every woman and girl running on her own terms

 Bring Run Her Way to your city or community

-To scale our impact, we work with local champions, running communities, and partners who lead and deliver our programs in their own communities.
-Are you a local government, running club, university, community organization, or business looking to improve safety and confidence in running and get more women and girls participating?
+To scale our impact, we work with local champions, running communities, and partners to bring Run Her Way programs to new locations.
+Are you a local community leader, government, running club, university, business or other community organization looking to improve confidence and safety in running and get more women and girls participating?

 Partner with us

 Achieve your social impact goals through a Run Her Way partnership.
-We create tailored partnership packages for organizations that share our commitment to creating safer running environments for women and girls.
-Partner with us to fund and amplify our mission or share your expertise to help us develop bespoke solutions for the communities we serve.
+We create tailored partnerships for organizations that share our commitment to enabling more women and girls to participate on their own terms.

 Join our ambassador network

-We are building a network of runners, elite athletes, and corporate leaders to support and promote Run Her Way initiatives.
-Our ambassadors help amplify our reach and impact.
-Join our network of influential voices in championing safer running environments for women and girls.
+We’re building a growing network of runners, elite athletes, and corporate leaders that support and promote Run Her Way initiatives.
+Our ambassadors help amplify our reach and impact, as well as provide invaluable advice and support.

 Fundraise for us